themistocleous/themistocleous.github.io/pages/about.md

 - 2018 - Department of Neurology and Neurosurgery.
 Johns Hopkins University
 - 2016 - Centre for Linguistic Theory and Studies in Probability (CLASP).
 University of Gothenburg
 - 2015 - Seeger Center for Hellenic Studies.
 Princeton University

+## Education
+- 2011 - PhD in Linguistics
+- 2007 - MSc in Computational Linguistic
+- 2006 - MA in Applied Linguistics
+- 2004 - BA in Linguistics (Valedictorian)

 ## Research Publications
 - <p style="text-align: justify;"><strong>Themistocleous</strong>, <strong>Charalambos</strong> (2024).